bartvanhoey/FunctionalCSharp/README.md

 * Validation indicates that some business rule has been violated.
 * Exception denotes an unexpected technical error

+## Error Handling in Function Programming

+Functional Programming strives to minimize side effects, throwing exceptions is generally avoided.

+If an operation fails, it includes an indication of Success or Failure, as well as its result (successful) or some error data (unsuccessful)
+Errors  in FP are just payload.

-## Either type
+### Either type

-to represent a value that can have 2 possible outcomes: success or failure
+to represent a value that can have 2 possible outcomes: Success or Failure
-Left: represents a failure
-Right: represents a success
+Left: something went wrong
+Right: all right

 Either is rather abstract, so it's often more useful tos use a more specific type, such as Exceptional or Validation